krb1997/dnd_space_pirates/story/scene_two.markdown

 - Mechanics
   - Store is dirty, cluttered but popular.
 2 mechanics and some droids work here.
-  - Can repair all systems except weapons
+  - Can repair all systems
   - Prices are standard
   - Main workshop attendent is called Pedro.
 - Junker store